Second Sudanese Civil War: In South Sudan

-As of 2015 42 percent of South Sudan's budget is allocated to military and security expenditures.
+As of 2015, 42 percent of South Sudan's budget was allocated to military and security expenditures.
 In the same year, only 35 percent of the teachers in South Sudan had a primary-level of education.
 An additional obstacles students face is the forced recruitment into armed militias and state military.
 According to a United Nations report, 50 percent of South Sudanese children do not attend school.
 Boys and girls, who are in schools, are abducted by soldiers and forced to join the military or armed rebel groups.
 When they are taken, most girls are raped by their captors and those who resist are killed.
 Boys are "castrated and sexually mutilated".
 According to a United Nations report, an estimated 430 children were victims of sexual violence through military recruitment in South Sudan.
 USAID continues to work on educational initiatives, including granting 9,000 scholarships to boys and girls.
 They also have over a dozen educational projects and have constructed 140 primary-level schools and four secondary schools.
 Over 1.4 million students attend or are involved in USAID educational programs in the region.